JordanMajd/ttykeyboards.com/README.md

 # ttykeyboards.com

 A website to follow project development.
-This website is a fork of [Reverie](https://github.com/amitmerchant1990/reverie), a Jekyll theme.
+This website is a .

-## License
+## License & Credits

-MIT
+- MIT licensing, see [/LICENSE](/LICENSE) for more details.
+- Fork of [Reverie](https://github.com/amitmerchant1990/reverie), a Jekyll theme.
+- Thanks to [Katerina Limpitsouni](https://twitter.com/ninalimpi) for the great art.